Grigoris-kal/Lovebot/README.md

 # 💖 Lovebot - Your AI Romance Assistant

-A web-based chatbot that provides romantic and relationship insights using Google's Gemini AI.
+A web-based chatbot that provides romantic and relationship insights using Google's Groc AI.

 ![Lovebot Logo](Love_bot_logo.jpg)